-The number of performance share units and the number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2017, and the number of options exercised by them or forfeited in 2017 are set forth on an individual basis in the table below.
+The above change does not affect any existing stock option plans and stock appreciation rights plans.
+Set out below are the number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2018, and the number of options exercised by them or forfeited in 2018 in relation to the previous long-term incentive plans in place before 2018.

-The stock options granted to the Chief Executive Officer and the other BGE members in 2017 are based on the Stock Option Plan 2015-2017 that was proposed by the Board of Directors and approved by a Special General Meeting in 2015.
+The stock options granted to the Chief Executive Officer and the other BGE members in 2018 are based on the Stock Option Plan 2015-2017 that was proposed by the Board of Directors and approved by a Special General Meeting in 2015.
 The plan offers options to acquire existing Company shares.
-There is one regular offer of options in December in each of the years 2015 through 2017, and the options are granted on the sixtieth day following the date of their offer (i.e. in February of the following year).
+There was one regular offer of options in December in each of the years 2015 through 2017, and the options were granted on the sixtieth day following the date of their offer (i.e. in February of the following year).
+Hence, the stock options granted during 2018 shown in the table below relate to the December 2017 offer.